-- A history of amenorrhea may result in a delayed realization of pregnancy. - The patient may lack access to health services and/or self-care practices. - The patient may be in active addiction and be regularly participating in high-risk behaviors. - The patient may not realize the importance of obtaining prenatal care.
+- A history of amenorrhea may result in a delayed realization of pregnancy. - The patient may lack access to health services and/or self-care practices. - The patient may be in active addiction and be regularly participating in high-risk behaviors. - The patient may not realize the importance of obtaining prenatal care. - The patient may be fearful of stigma or legal considerations surrounding opioid use and pregnancy. - The patient may be concerned about a treatment plan change that would allow pain to go unmanaged.

-All patients taking opioids who can become pregnant should be advised of the warning signs of a possible pregnancy, including nausea while not in active withdrawal, tender breasts, sensitivity to unusual smells, and extreme fatigue, and should be instructed to seek immediate medical attention if any of these symptoms are observed [18].
-For pregnant patients, actively using opioids is associated with an increased risk for obstetric and gynecologic complications such as pre-eclampsia, communicable infections (e.g., hepatitis C, human immunodeficiency virus [HIV]), low-birth-weight infants, stillbirths, pre-eclampsia, excessive bleeding, miscarriages, small head circumference in offspring, preterm deliveries, and even death [19; 20].
+All patients taking opioids who can become pregnant should be advised of the warning signs of a possible pregnancy, including nausea while not in active withdrawal, tender breasts, sensitivity to unusual smells, and extreme fatigue, and should be instructed to seek immediate medical attention if any of these symptoms are observed [11].

+For pregnant patients, actively using opioids is associated with an increased risk for obstetric and gynecologic complications such as pre-eclampsia, communicable infections (e.g., hepatitis C, human immunodeficiency virus [HIV]), low-birth-weight infants, stillbirths, pre-eclampsia, excessive bleeding, miscarriages, small head circumference in offspring, preterm deliveries, and even death [12; 13].

 If pregnancy is suspected, a test should be administered.
 If positive, the immediate focus of care is on the health and safety of the mother and the fetus.
-The healthcare team may include community workers, a harm-reduction counselor, a chemical dependency counselor, and medical personnel (e.g., obstetrician/gynecologist, primary care physician, nurse practitioner) [49].
+The healthcare team may include community workers, a harm-reduction counselor, a chemical dependency counselor, and medical personnel (e.g., obstetrician/gynecologist, primary care physician, nurse practitioner) [14].
 If a woman is under a physician's care for chronic pain and there is suspicion of pregnancy, the physician should assess the patient's medical condition prior to changing or refilling the patient's prescription.
-The potential risks of withdrawal and the short- and long-term effects on the fetus (e.g., developmental and congenital disabilities) should be included in patient education.
+The potential risks of withdrawal and the short-and long-term effects on the fetus (e.g., developmental and congenital disabilities) should be included in patient education.